Flower: A Flow-Matching Solver for Inverse Problems: Numerical Results

 The goal of this section is to benchmark our method against other flow-matching-based solvers for inverse problems.
 For fair comparisons, we adopt the benchmark introduced by \cite{martin2025pnpflow}, which also includes state-of-the-art PnP and diffusion models.
 We describe the datasets and experimental setup for completeness, present quantitative results in Tables~\ref{tab:benchmark_results_celeba} and~\ref{tab:benchmark_results_cats}, and provide qualitative examples in Figure~\ref{fig:compare_visual}.
 Finally, we discuss the key observations, highlighting the performance of \emph{Flower} and its empirical considerations.

 We use two datasets for our numerical comparisons.
 First, we use $(128 \times 128)$ human-face images from \cite{yang2015facial}, denoted by CelebA.
 Second, we use resized $(256 \times 256)$ cat images from \cite{choi2020stargan}, denoted by AFHQ-Cat.
-We normalized all images to the range $[-1,1]$.
-We train on the full training sets of both datasets.
-For testing, we use 100 images from the test set of each dataset.
-Since AFHQ-Cat does not include a validation set, we construct one using 32 images from the test set as suggested by \cite{martin2025pnpflow}.
+We normalize all images to the range $[-1,1]$.
+We train on the full training sets of both datasets. \fixme{We tune the hyperparameters of different methods using a validation set.
+For CelebA, we use 32 images from the dataset's validation split.
+AFHQ-Cat has no validation split, so following \cite{martin2025pnpflow}, we construct one by selecting 32 images from the test set and removing them from that set.
+For reporting the metrics, we use 100 test images from each dataset, a limit imposed by the computational cost of baseline methods (D-Flow and Flow Priors).
+For faster methods (including \emph{Flower}), we also report metrics on larger datasets consisting of 1000 images for CelebA and 400 for AFHQ, which are presented in Appendix~\ref{app:moredata}.
+These extended results show the same performance trends as the 100-image evaluations presented in this section.}